Project Management

 Key Takeaways for Project Management

-- A dedicated project manager is essential for making project management effective in business development.
+2. A dedicated manager is essential for effective project management in business development.

-- A project management plan should include clearly defined objectives, roles and responsibilities, resource allocation, budget, schedule, risk management strategies, and communication strategies.
+4. A plan should include clearly defined objectives, roles and responsibilities, resource allocation, budget, schedule, risk management strategies, and communication strategies.

-- The 3 S’s of project management are budget/cost, time/schedule, and scope, while the 7 C’s of project management are customers, competitors, capabilities, cost, channels, communication, and coordination.
+7. The 3 S’s of project management are budget/cost, time/schedule, and scope, while the 7 C’s are customers, competitors, capabilities, cost, channels, communication, and coordination.

-- Applying project management to marketing involves aligning teamwork with business and marketing strategies, using the 7 C’s of marketing project management.
+8. Applying project management to marketing involves aligning teamwork with business and marketing strategies, using the 7 C’s.